Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 “...
 I haven’t.”

+“So…” It took no genius to see how clearly Ekster loathed the idea of more friendly chatter.
+What a prick.
+Oh fuck it.
+He might as well cut right down to the chase.
 “You must’ve done some research on me, haven’t you?
 As you should, I guess.
 But I have no clue how much you know, and I know next to nothing about you.
 That unbalance of intel isn't the best foundation for a fruitful partnership, wouldn't you agree?”

 Ekster’s face didn’t move an inch.
 “It was remarkably difficult to find anything on you at all,” he replied in a detached tone.

 “I’m sure it was,” Åke dismissed the response.
 “You see, I’m not the sneaky-snake-type.
 It’s not my style.
 So I’m just straight-up going to ask some questions.
 Lie if you want, but I’m an expert at smelling bullshit.”
-He leaned forward to watch Ekster's face.
+He leaned forward in his seat to watch Ekster's face.
 “First of all, what’s your family name?”

 Ekster kept his eyes on the road.
 “It wouldn't ring a bell.”

-“That would be desirable.
-Sadly I see them all the time.
+“Sadly I see them all the time.
 And they tell me everything.”

 Ekster scoffed.
 “It has.
-In fact.”
+In fact.
+I’m good at what I do.”

 “Impressive.
 Completely self-made.
 Congrats.
 I’m sure your bookkeeping is squeaky-clean.”